Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

+here we go again, downstairs.  fuck you all. what 3 minuts of it off now again.  hope you fucking firn. die.

 i hope you fucking die downstairs and gundy for this. when i kill myself im throwing my blood on your whole fucking family.  fuck uou all for this shit. fuck your lives in every way for making me die thhs way fuck you. i cant even invent anymorezx, i cant fucking think, youve taken evrtyhing from me tundy and patrick. youve taken everything from me. you all should habe just killed me yesterday.

 please just tell me what country yiu want destroyed and ill fucking do it. please. just say the fucking name and ill work on solving it. please.